garylirocks/quickrefs/azure-entra-pim.markdown

 ## Azure roles

+### Overview

+- Should be set up for
+  - "Owner" and "User Access Administrator" roles for all resources
+  - Other roles for critical resources
 - This uses `Az.Resources` module, which connects to `https://management.azure.com`, NOT the Microsoft Graph API
 - If you use a service principal to assign PIM roles for Azure resources, the SP needs to have the "**User Access Administrator**" or "Owner" role over the Azure scope.